 614. The stock of saleable forms in all Civil Courts subordinate to the High Court will remain with the Cashier.
 The Cashier will sell such forms and keep an account in the form given below.
 The stock shall be verified half-yearly, issues shown in the Register being checked from the entries in column 13 of the Register of Miscellaneous Receipts [Form No. (A)-20].

 Certificate

-Certified that the stock of saleable forms shown in the above return to be in hand on the
+Certified that the stock of saleable forms shown in the above return to be ithehas been duly verified and found correct. n hand on Cashier

-Cashier